September 30, 2005

 "If at least two markers are scanned, we can triangulate to get a position; it allows us to study and quantify the motion," Garner says.
 "We want the equipment to be effective for the largest range of sizes and shapes of people."

-Merging Two worlds Like truth and beauty, engineering and art can enhance one another.
+Like truth and beauty, engineering and art can enhance one another.
 As the designs progressed, it became obvious that this interface needed to happen.
 Robbie Barber, assistant art professor at Baylor and sculptor, was brought onto the team to provide artistic design for the new machines.

 "Ian sought me out," says Barber, who teaches sculpture and three-dimensional (3-D) design classes.
 "They had taken the design so far, and he saw that they needed an artist's perspective.
 I had never worked on an industrial project, so I've enjoyed it."